NHL: Season suspended due to coronavirus outbreak

-(Reuters) - The National Hockey League (NHL) season has been suspended immediately due to the global coronavirus outbreak, the NHL said on Thursday.
+(Reuters) - The National Hockey League suspended its season on Thursday due to the global coronavirus outbreak which could prevent the league from awarding a Stanley Cup champion for only the third time in its history.

 The decision, announced by NHL Commissioner Gary Bettman in a statement after an emergency conference call with the board of governors, came a day after the NBA suspended its season until further notice after a player tested positive for coronavirus.